 CLOSE-WAIT sockets do not throw errors.
 They do not trigger alerts.
 They do not slow down the process measurably until the connection table overflows ulimit.
 You can watch a perfectly healthy ps aux output while your socket table is bleeding out underneath.

 This is the class of bug that accumulates.
 It is not a bang.
 It is a leak.
 And leaks scale with runtime.
 Eleven days of runtime.
 128 leaked sockets.
-If I had left it running another week, it would have started refusing new connections, and THAT would have surfaced as “experiments are failing” without a clear cause.
+If left running another week, it would have started refusing new connections, and THAT would have surfaced as “experiments are failing” without a clear cause.

 The fix for CLOSE-WAIT is the same as the fix for any long-running HTTP client: use a session, reuse connections, set explicit timeouts, and when the context manager closes, verify the socket actually closed.
 In the urllib world that means audit every urlopen call and wrap it in with.
 In the httpx world that means don’t let LiteLLM spawn a new client per request.